nawabahmadreshi/documentation/pages/marketing-channels/facebook-platform-ads.md

 ## Create a Branch Ad Link

-1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s `Create Facebook Link` button under the Facebook Partner and select `App Install or Engagement`
+1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s `Create Facebook Link` button under the Facebook Partner and select `Create Display Link` or `Create Search Link` depending on your campaign type.
-{% image src='/img/pages/features/facebook-ads/create-link-install-engagement.png' half center alt='Link Creation' %}
+{% image src='/img/pages/features/facebook-ads/create-link-display.png' half center alt='Link Creation' %}
-1. Under the Define Section, pick a Link Name for later reference.
+1. Pick a Link Name for later reference.
-1. Configure the link with the Ad Format set to **App Only**, the Ad Partner set to **Facebook**, and the Secondary Ad Format set to **App Install Ads**.
+1. Configure the link the Ad Partner set to **Facebook** and the Ad Format set to **Cross-Platform Display** or **Cross-Platform Search**.
-{% image src='/img/pages/features/facebook-ads/facebook-platform-ads/ad-link-setup.png' 3-quarters center alt='Create Ad Link' %}
+{% image src='/img/pages/features/facebook-ads/facebook-platform-ads/link-setup.png' 3-quarters center alt='Create Ad Link' %}
-1. Under the Configure Options tab, navigate to the Redirects sub section and ensure that the iOS/Android redirect is set to the desired app being promoted by the ad campaign.
+1. Under the Configure Options tab, navigate to the Redirects sub section and ensure that the iOS/Android and Desktop redirects are set to the desired destinations being promoted by the ad campaign.
 1. Under the Analytics Tags sub section additional tags can be set including Channel, Campaign, and freeform tags
 {% image src='/img/pages/features/ads-analytics/analytics-tags.png' 3-quarters center alt='Analytics Tags' %}